MUDGUARD: Taming Malicious Majorities in Federated Learning using Privacy-Preserving Byzantine-Robust Clustering: Conclusion

-In the experiments, we considered various popular untargeted and targeted attacks.
-We say that interested reader may use other attacks to test BRIEF and the Byzantine-robustness may not be seriously affected.
-We take Distributed Backdoor Attack (DBA)~\cite{Xie2020DBA} for an example.
-DBA decomposes a global trigger into several pieces distributed to local clients.
-But it has to yield significant changes to some dimensions of updates to maintain the ASR of the backdoor task.
-Since the cosine distance between malicious and benign updates are distinguishable, BRIEF can still work well under DBA.

-\subsection{Limitations}
+\subsubsection{Limitations}

-\emph{Using weights as updates.} To provide cost-effective secure computations, the proposed BRIEF only implements the update method by SignSGD.
-If we use weights as updates, the secret shares sent to the servers will be in floating point format.
-In this case, we will have to downgrade the design to the unoptimized BRIEF in Figure~\ref{fig:7}, which may cause a considerable amount of both communication costs and runtime.
-An interesting future work could be to propose a more lightweight (than the current design) and secure MPC framework for BRIEF.
+\emph{Using weights as updates.} To provide cost-effective secure computations, the proposed \texttt{MUDGUARD} only implements the update method by SignSGD.
+If we use weights as updates, the secret shares sent to the servers will be in floating-point format.
+In this case, we will have to downgrade the design to the unoptimized \texttt{MUDGUARD} in Table~\ref{tab:overheads}, which could cause a considerable amount of both communication costs and runtime.
+An interesting future work could be to propose a more lightweight (than the current design) and secure MPC framework for \texttt{MUDGUARD}.

-\emph{Performance under EA.} Although BRIEF does achieve good performance in terms of accuracy and (to some extent) efficiency, under the EA, BRIEF's ASR cannot be eventually reduced to nearly 0\%.
+\emph{Performance under EA.} Although \texttt{MUDGUARD} does achieve good performance in terms of accuracy and (to some extent) efficiency, under the EA, \texttt{MUDGUARD}'s ASR cannot be eventually reduced to nearly 0\%.
 In future work, we will improve the TNR and TPR of the clustering algorithm so as to recognize subtle differences between malicious and semi-honest clients.